123453ANSH/ArduinoSummerCamp/README.md

 # ArduinoSummerCamp
-During the 2019 summer, I created an Arduino Summer Camp which teaches students how to control the Arduino microcontroller to manipulate circuits and electronic devices in general.
-The programming projects and concepts created for students are right here, in case anyone wants to self-learn this course for free :).
+During 2019 summer, I created and taught an Arduino Summer Camp which teaches students how to control the Arduino microcontroller to manipulate circuits and electronic devices in general.
+Students also learn essential the mechanical principles surrounding the creation of a robot.
+More in depth explanation of what this camp teaches can be found at the camp website: https://camp.irvingtonrobotics.org.

-Here is a break down of the content:
+The programming projects and concepts taught to students are right here, in case anyone wants to self-learn this course for free :).